cnrosu/AutoHelpDesk/docs/windows-firewall-smb-cross-vlan.md

 ## Summary
 AutoHelpDesk’s firewall policy matcher flags inbound SMB/NetBIOS rules that allow unrestricted remote addresses because they enable cross-VLAN propagation.
 This scenario illustrates how a single permissive rule on TCP 135/139/445 can let ransomware traverse network segments.
 Use the steps below to gather evidence, validate exposure, and tighten access without breaking legitimate workflows.

+### What might be outdated
+- Microsoft has adjusted Remote Assistance defaults in recent Windows 11 releases, so verify the rule is enabled and scoped broadly before assuming it mirrors older Windows 10 behavior.

 ## Signals to Collect
 - `$smbRules = Get-NetFirewallRule | Where-Object { $_.DisplayName -match 'File and Printer Sharing|SMB|LanmanServer' } | Where-Object Enabled -eq True` → Enumerate enabled SMB-related firewall rules.
 - `$addr = $smbRules | Get-NetFirewallAddressFilter` → Retrieve address filters applied to each SMB rule.